the-turing-way/the-turing-way/book/content/reproducibility/02/whycare.md

 **6. Ensure continuity of your work**

 By following guidelines for reproducibility, we can easily communicate our work with different stakeholders such as our supervisors, funders, reviewers, students, and potential collaborators.
-They can track the progress, follow up and build upon such work more easily.
-This ensures the continuity of a research idea and can even lead to applications of such work in different contexts.
+This aspect of reproducibility increases the usefulness of our research by enabling others to easily build on your results, and re-use your research materials {% cite MozillaScienceLab %}.
+Progress of such projects can easily be tracked and continued - either by others in your laboratory, or yourself if you want to build on your own work after a longer period {% cite Markowetz2015 %}.
+This ensures the continuity of a research idea and can even find their applications in different contexts.

 To learn about other benefits of working reproducibly on Open Research projects are covered in our [Open Research](../open_research/open_research) chapter.

 ### Reference:

 * {% cite Markowetz2015 %}
-* {% cite Shokraneh2019 %}
 * {% cite MozillaScienceLab %}
 * {% cite Piwowar2007 %}
 * {% cite Piwowar2013 %}